Cliff Edwards: Film, radio, and television

 In 1929, Cliff Edwards was playing at the Orpheum Theater in Los Angeles where he caught the attention of movie producer-director Irving Thalberg.
 His film company Metro-Goldwyn-Mayer hired Edwards to appear in early sound movies.
-After performing in some short films, Edwards was one of the stars in the feature Hollywood Revue of 1929, doing some comic bits and singing some numbers, including the film debut of his hit "Singin' in the Rain".
+After performing in some short films, Edwards was one of the stars in the feature The Hollywood Revue of 1929, doing some comic bits and singing some numbers, including the film debut of his hit "Singin' in the Rain".
 He appeared in a total of 33 films for MGM through 1933.
 He had a small role as Mike, playing a ʻukulele very briefly at the beginning of the 1931 movie Laughing Sinners (1931), starring Joan Crawford.

 Edwards had a friendly working relationship with MGM's comedy star Buster Keaton, who featured Edwards in three of his films.
 Keaton, himself a former vaudevillian, enjoyed singing and harmonized with Edwards between takes.
-One of these casual jam sessions was captured on film, in Doughboys (1930), in which Buster and Cliff scat-sing their way through "You Never Did That Before".
+One of these casual jam sessions was captured on film, in Doughboys (1930), in which Keaton and Edwards scat-sing their way through "You Never Did That Before".

 Edwards was also an occasional supporting player in feature films and short subjects at Warner Bros. and RKO Radio Pictures.
-He played a wisecracking sidekick to western star George O'Brien, and he filled in for Allen Jenkins as "Goldie" opposite Tom Conway in The Falcon Strikes Back.
+He played a wisecracking sidekick to Western star George O'Brien, and he filled in for Allen Jenkins as "Goldie" opposite Tom Conway in The Falcon Strikes Back.
 In a 1940 short, he led a cowboy chorus in Cliff Edwards and His Buckaroos.
-Throughout the 1940s he appeared in a number of "B" westerns playing the comic, singing sidekick to the hero, seven times with Charles Starrett and six with Tim Holt.
+Throughout the 1940s he appeared in a number of "B" Westerns playing the comic, singing sidekick to the hero, seven times with Charles Starrett and six with Tim Holt.